mestachs/firefighter-devkit/01-what-ca-go-wrong.md

 You are reading this book
 the skills :
   - awareness : most developers don't know the complete stack, never observe their application failing, learn from your mistakes
-  - evidence collection : get the logs,traces with the correct tool
+  - evidence collection : get the logs, traces with the correct tool
-  - deb

-### Sample scenario
+## WIP : Sample scenarios

 - network
   - dns : no dns, ipv6, sometimes ok, sometimes not